astrohart/MFR/MFR.Renamers.Files/README.md

 ##### Summary

-Gets a reference to a collection of of the [OperationType](#T-MFR-Operations-Constants-OperationType 'MFR.Operations.Constants.OperationType') values.
+Gets a reference to a collection of the [OperationType](#T-MFR-Operations-Constants-OperationType 'MFR.Operations.Constants.OperationType') values.